afeld/computing-in-context/index.md

 - 20% Lab Exercises: There are 12 labs.
 Each is worth 0-2%, up to 20%.
 - 10% Lab Attendance: There are 12 labs.
 Each one you attend you earn 1%, up to 10%.
 See [lab attendance](#labs) for more details.

 See [the late policy in the combined syllabus](https://courseworks2.columbia.edu/courses/203144).
+Grace days may not be used for labs.

 The final grades for each section will be curved, per [SIPA policy](https://bulletin.columbia.edu/sipa/academic-policies/satisfactory-academic-progress/):

 > Grades submitted for SIPA core courses must have an average GPA between 3.2 and 3.4, with a goal of 3.3.
 Courses with enrollments over 35 are also recommended to follow this rule.